jaegpark/jaegpark/README.md

 -->
 <!--

-Welcome to my GitHub profile!
-I'm a first year Engineering Science student at the University of Toronto.
-Feel free to take a look around my pinned repositories to see some of the work I've done.

 - 🔭 I'm working part time during the school year as a Research Assistant at Sunnybrook Research Institute, supervised by Dr. Ryan Jones in the Focused Ultrasound Lab.
 - 🌱 I’m currently learning MATLAB/image processing/machine learning algorithms to help me in my research.